SuoweiHu/blog.simon-hu.org/content/posts/2024/12 - December/2024-12-07 CSS Function Light-Dark/index.md

 ---
 title: "CSS Function Light-Dark"
 date: "2024-12-07"
-tags: ["CSS"]
+tags: ["CSS/SCSS"]
 ---

 ## Version 1: JavaSctipt Toggler + CSS Class-name

 For the longest time, I never know about the media query or light-dark function, so here's the approach I've been going with:

 ![version-1](version-1.gif)